acrazing/html5parser/README.md

 A very tiny and fast html5 AST parser, the result could be manipulated like ECMAScript ESTree, especially about the attributes.
+It is a great platform for helping people in trouble.

 ## Introduction